Anti-mouse PD-1 Antibody (CD279, RMP1-14.1) | PA007162.r2a

 Recombinant Rat IgG2a Isotype Control Antibody, In vivo Grade

-recombinant anti-mouse PD1 monoclonal antibodies (Clone 29F.1A12.1), In vivo Grade
+Recombinant anti-mouse PD1 antibodies (Clone 29F.1A12.1), In vivo grade

-recombinant anti-mouse PD-1 monoclonal antibodies (Clone RMP1-14.1), In vivo Grade
+Recombinant anti-mouse PD-1 antibodies (Clone RMP1-14.1), In vivo grade

-recombinant anti-mouse PD-L1 monoclonal antibodies (Clone 10F.9G2.1), In vivo Grade
+Recombinant anti-mouse PD-L1 antibodies (Clone 10F.9G2.1), In vivo grade

-Questions and Answers about recombinant anti-mouse PD-1 (CD279, Clone RMP1-14) MAb:
+Questions and Answers about recombinant anti-mouse PD-1 (CD279, Clone RMP1-14) antibody:

 Question: Which anti-mouse PD1 antibody works the best?